It is common to find that software development projects are complex and multidimensional. This makes it essential for software developers to...

 2. Better product quality.

 Product quality is inherently increased when you used sprints because you have sprint reviews.
 You’re constantly evaluating whether your progress is suiting their needs as you’re on a short timeline.
-The scrum framework and sprint ideology are based around the fact that value can be produced in a shorter time frame.
+The scrum framework and sprint ideology are based on the fact that value can be produced in a shorter time frame.
 You can provide real progress to customers for their feedback in as short a time as two weeks.
 When your customer has a hand in the product, it will ultimately result in higher satisfaction and greater product quality.

 3. Reduced risk.

 When using sprints, there’s an incredible focus on each portion of the project.
-Because everyone knows what they are doing and when they should be doing it, problems are spotted earlier and can be addressed faster.
+Because everyone knows what they are doing and should be doing it, problems are spotted earlier and can be addressed faster.
 Your team is ultimately working together more effectively in the scrum framework than they would be otherwise.

 4. Staying on schedule.

 When you stay on your sprint schedule, you’re delivering quality products to your customers on a short timeline.
-This means faster time to market, and as a result, higher ROI.
+This means a faster time to market, and as a result, higher ROI.
 The sprint framework allows you to focus on what you need to do first to stay on schedule and then build out from there to provide even more value for your customers based on their initial investment.

 Tools to help you run your software developments sprints